 The KBase team presents at various conferences and conducts workshops for end users and developers.
 Check our calendar of events to find out when and where these will be.
 In the near future, KBase will be offering various types of training and collaboration with users and developers: tutorials based on current KBase tools and interfaces, bootcamps focused on educating community developers on how to develop computational tools in KBase, and webinars and workshops targeting particular scientific problems.

-Another useful reference is the KBase Glossary, which defines terms that are used in specialized ways in KBase documentation.
 For more documentation links please refer to the Docs menu.

 A printable four-page KBase brochure is available as a PDF.